-Join Chris Orwig for an in-depth discussion in this video Perspective correction shortcut, part of Lightroom CC 2015 New Features.
+Join Chris Orwig for an in-depth discussion in this video Perspective correction shortcut, part of Lightroom Classic CC New Features.

 - In this brief movie, I wanna highlight a new shortcut…for our lens corrections panel.…This new shortcut will only be relevant to you…if you are a Lightroom fanatic like I am.…Let me show you how this one works.…When we work with lens corrections,…underneath the Basic tab, we have some Upright controls.…We have Auto and Level, Vertical and Full.…Each of these give us…a different type of perspective correction.…One of the ways that we try to find which one works best…is simply by clicking through the different options.…